draxios/docs/README.md

 ## License

 This repository is licensed under the [The Unlicense](LICENSE).
-Feel free to use and modify these documents to fit your needs; however, we request that you include attribution when sharing your work.
+Feel free to use and modify these documents to fit your needs; cause it's public domain!

 ---